anderslundsgard/aws-inventory/README.md

 ## Stage of the project

 - [x] Early stage
-- [ ] Used for a single professional audit of AWS account(s)
+- [x] Used for a few professional audits of AWS account(s)
-- [ ] Used several times for large Enterprise AWS Organizations
+- [ ] Used several times, by different auditors in large Enterprise AWS Organizations

 ## Purpose
 The purpose of AWS Inventory is for Cloud Engineers and Security Professionals to do a quick audit on AWS accounts.
 This with the only requirement of having audit access for the accounts to investigate.